ahnaf505/FaceDetec-/README.md

 **FaceDetec' Project Setup Guide**

-This guide will help you set up and run 'FaceDetec'' on your machine.
+This guide will help you set up and run **FaceDetec'** on your machine.

 ### Prerequisites